I’m a big fan of buy and hold investing and believe it is one of the best ways for investors to grow their wealth.

 To demonstrate how successful it can be, every so often I like to pick out a number of popular ASX shares to see how much a single $20,000 investment ten years ago would be worth today.

-Today I have picked out the three shares found below.
+Today I have picked out the three shares listed below.

-The post How you can turn $20k into over $250k in 10 years with ASX shares appeared first on Motley Fool Australia.
+The post How to turn $20k into $2.9 million with ASX shares in 10 years appeared first on Motley Fool Australia.

 One stock is an Australian internet darling with a rock solid reputation and an exciting new business line that promises years (or even decades) of growth… while trading at an ultra-low price…